mehrighafar/shape_control_DLO_2/README.md

 * [Unity](https://unity.com/) for Linux 2020.03
 * [Obi](http://obi.virtualmethodstudio.com/): for simulating the DLOs
 * [Unity ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents): for the communication between the Unity and Python scripts
-* [PyTorch-Radial-Basis-Function-Layer](https://github.com/JeremyLinux/PyTorch-Radial-Basis-Function-Layer): we use the code for the implementation of RBFN in pytorch
+* [PyTorch-Radial-Basis-Function-Layer](https://github.com/JeremyLinux/PyTorch-Radial-Basis-Function-Layer): we use the code for the implementation of RBFN in PyTorch

 ## Installation